g00staw/Books-Database/README.md

 First of two final projects for Semantic Networks subject.
 A project shows graph database for books.

 # Project structure
+The project consists of the following databases:
+-
+-
+-
+Python Scrapper:

+Neo4J graph database:

 # CSV sources